frontendpatterns/frontendpatterns.dev/src/content/patterns/progressive-image.md

 ## Solution

-Apply the Progressive Image pattern by loading low-quality image placeholders first, then replacing with high-quality versions, and reinforce it with concise examples or tests.
+Load low-quality image placeholders first, then replacing with high-quality versions.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.